"I prefer to eat mustard every day"

 Local food guide Dirk Mews talks to us about Düsseldorf and the new digital food tour.

-For seven years, Dirk Mews has been guiding residents and visitors through the city.
-Sometimes as a night watchman, sometimes as a profound expert on the old town and Düsseldorf's history.
-He is currently inviting visitors to take a stroll through the old town and across Carlsplatz.
-Virtually, but still with tastings.
-Dirk tells us in an interview how this works and how he himself experiences the digital tour.
+Dirk Mews has been guiding residents and visitors through the city for seven years.
+Sometimes as a night watchman, sometimes as a profound expert on the old town and Düsseldorf's city history.
+He currently invites you to take a stroll through the old town and across Carlsplatz.
+Virtually, and yet with samples.
+In this interview, Dirk tells us how this works and how he himself experiences the digital tour.

-Participants will receive a package with typical Düsseldorf specialties in advance.
+Participants receive a package with typical Düsseldorf specialties in advance.
 The virtual tour starts with a welcome on the market square.
-From there, we set off on our tour based on the places where the delicacies are offered.
+From there, we set off on our tour based on the places where the delicacies are on offer.

 Is there an opportunity for the audience to ask questions during the tour?